RafaySystems/envmgr/terraform/rafay-aws-resources/README.md

 ## Overview

-This is a repository consisting of modular AWS resource templates that can be used together to create larger, multi-resource environments using Rafay's Environment Manager.

-The following AWS resources are provided within this repository:
+This is a repository consisting of modular "resource templates" for Amazon AWS that can be used together to create larger, multi-resource environments using Rafay's Environment Manager.
+The following AWS resources are available within this repository:

 - Cloudwatch
 - EC2